 Once you’ve completed the steps above, it’s time to file your claim.

 To file your VA travel pay claim, you’ll need to log in to your Veteran Travel Claim Entry account as before.
-From there, you’ll be asked to submit your receipts and mileage.
+From there, you’ll submit your receipts and mileage.

 Keep in mind that you must submit a claim within 30 days of the expense to be eligible for reimbursement.
-If you try to file a claim outside of that window, you will not be paid for your travel expenses.
+Furthermore, if you try to file a claim outside of that window, you will not be paid for your travel expenses.

 How To Check on VA Travel Pay